Xylocopa latipes: Nesting

-In Malaysia, tropical carpenter bees often choose useful structural woods as nesting sites, as they are able to burrow through it with their powerful mandibles.
-Tropical carpenter bees construct multiple galleries (3 - 5) of about 11 cm in length and 2.1 - 2.3 cm in diameter.
+In Malaysia, broad-handed carpenter bees often choose useful structural woods as nesting sites, as they are able to burrow through it with their powerful mandibles.
+Broad-handed carpenter bees construct multiple galleries (3 - 5) of about 11 cm in length and 2.1 - 2.3 cm in diameter.

-Tropical carpenter bees choose dead wood, pithy stems and bamboo culms for nesting.
-Preferred wood species for the tropical carpenter bee include, Syzygium cumini, Cassia siamea, Dyera costulata (jelutong), Agathis alba (damar minyak), Alstonia spp. (pulai), and Shorea spp. (light-red meranti).
+Broad-handed carpenter bees choose dead wood, pithy stems and bamboo culms for nesting.
+Preferred wood species for the broad-handed carpenter bee include, Syzygium cumini, Cassia siamea, Dyera costulata (jelutong), Agathis alba (damar minyak), Alstonia spp. (pulai), and Shorea spp. (light-red meranti).
 They tend to avoid nyatoh, kapur, kempas, and mengkulang (local names for native trees of Malaysia).

 Role in Pollination

 Carpenter bees are used commercially in the Philippines to pollinate passion-fruit flowers.
 They naturally perform the same function in Indonesia and Malaysia and the rest of Southeast Asia.
-In addition, passion-fruit flowers (Passiflora edulis flavicarpa) have been found to bloom in synchrony with tropical carpenter bee foraging rhythms, indicating an evolving relationship between the two species.
+In addition, passion-fruit flowers (Passiflora edulis flavicarpa) have been found to bloom in synchrony with carpenter bee foraging rhythms, indicating an evolving relationship.